MicrosoftDocs/azure-devops-extensions/extensions/dependency-tracker/Create-a-new-dependency.md

 ms.date: 05/17/2018
 ---

-# Guidance on how to create dependency tracker

 ## Creating a Dependency

 When one team is dependent on another team for work a dependency needs to be created.
 Both teams should track their own work in their own area path and they should create a dependency link between the two work items.